Project-Counter/cop5/source/03-specifications/01-counter-reports-for-libraries.rst

    :alt: Reporting user interface sample
    :align: center
    :width: 65%

 .. centered:: Figure 3.a: Example of a user interface

-Reporting for open access
+Reporting for Open Access
-'''''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''

 All Host_Types are encourged but not required to provide a Global Item Report, which provides a granular per-item view of all usage, whether attributed to institutions or not.

-The Global Item Report is an Item Report to "The World" including all global usage, whether attributed to an insitution or not, which could be broked down by geolocation with the Country and Subdivision extensions.
+The Global Item Report is an Item Report to "The World" including all global usage, whether attributed to an institution or not, which could be broked down by geolocation with the Country and Subdivision extensions.

 Standard Views of the COUNTER Reports
 """""""""""""""""""""""""""""""""""""